 Jockey and Trainer

 Any jockey on a Melbourne Cup horse is there because he is good at his job or has a better knowledge of his mount than any other.
 Pick a jockey who appears to be on a winning streak in the month leading up to the big one.
 Trainers are not all equal and Bart Cummings had made this race his own with an amazing 12 wins.
-He now trains in conjunction with grandson James and he will try his hardest to make sure his grandson carries on the family tradition.
+Before he passed away in 2015 he trained in conjunction with grandson James who will try his hardest to make sure he carries on the family tradition.
 Look to Peter Moody to train a winner over the next decade – he has done his apprenticeship with the best trainers Australia has ever had.

 Overseas horses have had good success at winning or placing in the Melbourne Cup.
 It costs a lot of time and money to get a horse through quarantine to race here, so overseas trainers only bring their best.
 Many European horses are used to tiny fields and can be put off by the tight racing in the big field and the roar of the Flemington crowds.
 If they run well in the Geelong Cup they normally go well on the first Tuesday in November.